clintonyeb/softnetadev/README.md

 The business logic of the application is contained in the **src** folder of the project folder.
 Inside the src folder (src/main/java/com/clintonyeb/SoftnetaDev/), there 6 folder and the entry point into the application (src/main/java/com/clintonyeb/SoftnetaDev/Application.java).

+### NodeJS

+There is also include a NodeJS packaging system in the project.
+This is only needed during development and is required to building the CSS file for the project view files.
+Once the CSS file is built, it is only required to be rebuilt after changes are made to it.

 ### Important

 The Project contains a scheduled service in (src/main/java/com/clintonyeb/SoftnetaDev/services/ScheduledService.java).
 This service handles waking up an repeated intervals to update feeds in the system.